gabedvdsn/FESGAS/README.md

 ![image](https://github.com/user-attachments/assets/e881be2c-7596-4e3e-88a9-5735f2d932bc)

+If the situation arises where you must create a GE outside of a ScriptableObject, utilize the `EffectBuilder` factory class to create custom effects during runtime.

 #### Process Handling
 There are two types of processes: MonoBehaviour processes and non-MonoBehaviour processes.
 Any MonoBehaviour process must inherit from the `AbstractMonoProcess` class, and it is recommended to subclass directly from the `LazyMonoProcess` class, which predefines some helpful logic.